duarm/catchme/README.md

 $ catchme -n "$NAMES_CACHE" -p "$PATHS_CACHE" write -p "$HOME/names" write
 ```

+When you run certain commands like 'play', 'add' or 'shuff', you might notice that catchme takes some seconds to exit,
+even though the command already finished executing.

+That happens because these commands forces mpv into an audio-reconfig state which needs to be waited or handled correctly,
+Since I'm lazy and never done a proper sync with these events coming from the socket, I just sleep for a few miliseconds
+after sending the command to mpv.
+This hopefully will change in the future.

+The 'write' command is never called automatically, you might want to call every time you make a change to playlist if you're
+using 'music_names_cache' to select music in catchmenu for example.

+#### Why ";"
+I wanted three things.
+1) something which would not interfere with most other programs.
+2) no multikey.
+3) keep mpv names.

+both "%" and `"$"` would violate 2) and 1), `"$"` would interfere with shell and `"%"` with c.
+`"-"` would interfere with 3), as -album-artist- would confuse -album- and -artist-.

 ### Commands
 - play [POS] - Unpauses, if POS is specified, plays the music at the given POS in the playlist.